-When I am making a hiring decision on Upwork, I message two or three people.
+When I am making a hiring decision, I message two or three people.
 I’m usually on a deadline, so the first person to respond has a massive advantage.

-If you make potential employers feel like you are incredibly responsive and ready to work right away, you will have no problem landing new jobs.
+If potential employers see you are responsive and ready to work right away, you will have no problem landing new jobs.

 Working With Employers